Eesterlein/cyclistic-bike-share-case-study/README.md

 ## Tools Used
 - **R** (dplyr, ggplot2, tidyr)
 - **GitHub** (for version control)
+- **AI-assisted tools were used to structure documentation and refine insights.**

 ## Next Steps
 - Predictive modeling on ride behavior.